macOS 13+ · lives in your menu bar

 Tab-hop, doomscroll, panic-switch: SideEye notices.

-One-time purchase · no subscription
+$5 one-time · no subscription

 The judgment you didn’t ask for